 6.0 Chinese KOL Economy + Mobile Gaming Read Now

-1.0 Mobile Game Distribution Platforms in China (Big Players & Restrictions)
+1.0 China Mobile Game Distribution Platforms (Big Players & Restrictions)

-The budget for a mobile game marketing plan is chiefly allocated to distribution channels, advertising and celebrity endorsement.
-Distribution channels, which directly affect the exposure, always has a key role in the marketing activities for games.
-In the initial stage of promoting a game, the quality of distributor even decides whether the game will be a flash in the pan or an evergreen.
+The budget for a China mobile game marketing plan is chiefly allocated to distribution channels, advertising and celebrity endorsement.
+Distribution channels, which directly affect the exposure, always play a key role in the marketing activities for games.
+In the initial stage of promoting a game, the quality of a distributor even decides whether the game will be a flash in the pan or an evergreen.

 1. Comprehensive app distribution platform